yuyhong23/javascript-challenge/README.md

 # Introduction

-The goal of this assignment is to use my newfound knowledge and skills on javascript to create a table dynamically based upon a dataset, which will allow users to filter the table data for specific values.
+The goal of this assignment is to use my newfound knowledge and skills on javascript to create a table dynamically based upon a dataset, which will also allow users to filter the table data for specific values.

 # Technologies/Libraries